 - The infant cannot digest lactose or has galactosemia.

-- The mom is undergoing medical treatments and taking strong medications.
+- The mom is undergoing medical treatments or taking strong medications.

 Best foods for improving breast milk